bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js21">21.
 Find the Sum of Natural Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program calculates the sum of natural numbers up to a given positive integer n .
-The sum is calculated using the formula: sum = n*(n + l) / 2.
+<p>This program calculates the sum of natural numbers up to a given positive integer n.
+The sum is calculated using the formula: sum = n&ast;(n + l) / 2.</p>
 <pre>
 // Prompt user for a positive integer let n = parseInt(prompt("Enter a positive integer:"));